 Meg Leta Ambrose graduated from the University of Illinois in three years with a bachelor’s degree in Sociology, focusing on music-related subcultures.
 After working for a year at a financial planning company, she attended law school at the University of Illinois and co-founded a campus record label and was active in community radio.
 She completed her dissertation, Digital Oblivion: A Right to be Forgotten for the Internet Age in 2013.
 Ambrose is now on the faculty of the Communication, Culture & Technology Department of Georgetown University.

 Leslie Dodson has worked as an international correspondent for CNBC, MSNBC, NBC WeatherPlus, Reuters Financial Television and NHK Japan based in London, New York, Tokyo and Denver.
 She received her master’s degree in journalism from Northwestern University’s Medill School of Journalism.
 Dodson also is a founding partner of The Story Group, a multi-media journalism consortium devoted to covering energy and environmental issues in the Rocky Mountain West.
-Leslie’s PhD focuses on the use of information and communication technologies by low-literate Berber women who are involved in a unique fog water harvesting project in Morocco.
+Leslie’s PhD work focused on the use of information and communication technologies by low-literate Berber women who are involved in a unique fog water harvesting project in Morocco.

 Sophia Liu is a 2004 graduate of the University of California at Irvine with a Bachelor of Arts degree in Social Science major specializing in Research and Analytical Methods and double minors in Information and Computer Science, and Digital Arts.
 She also attended the University of Sussex.
 Her dissertation, Grassroots Heritage: A Multi-Method Investigation of How Social Media Sustain the Living Heritage of Historic Crises was completed in 2011.
 Liu is currently a Mendenhall Postdoctoral research fellow at the U.S. Geological Survey.

-Kevin Moloney is a 27-year veteran of photojournalism and has spent 18 years as an educator with the School of Journalism and Mass Communications at CU.
+Kevin Moloney is a veteran of photojournalism and has spent 18 years as an educator with the School of Journalism and Mass Communications at CU.
 He holds a master’s degree in Digital Media Studies from the University of Denver.
 Moloney’s photos have appeared in the New York Times and the NYTimes.com Web page; his work as a writer and photographer also has been published by the National Geographic Society, Chicago Tribune, Los Angeles Times, TIME, Newsweek, US News & World Report, Stern, Paris Match, The Washington Post and scores of other international publications.

 Sid Saleh investigates how group members collaborate to produce innovative solutions to thorny problems, focusing on collective creativity and entrepreneurship.
 Sid conducts research at the Leeds School of Business, University of Colorado Boulder where he is a member of the Creative Leadership Incubator.
 His committee is co-chaired by Professors Maw-Der Foo and David Hekman.
 His research inaugurated the Motorola Solutions Foundation Services Innovation Fund.
 An award winner, Sid applied methods such as conjoint analysis to service design at Apple, Best Buy, CEA, IBM, Motorola, Philips and others.
 He co/founded three startups.
-Sid is a member of the ATLAS Institute Board of Directors.

 Edwige Simon, a native of France, moved to the U.S. in 1999.
 She holds master’s degrees in American Studies, French and Education and currently works as a Language Technology Program Coordinator for the Anderson Language Technology Center (ALTEC) at the University of Colorado.
 Her 2012 dissertation is titled The impact of online teaching on higher education faculty’s professional identity and the role of technology: The coming of age of the virtual teacher.